mycroftwilde/Portainer_Templates/README.md

 [Instructions](https://blog.dakboard.com/diy-wall-display/)

- ## An Idea Regarding Personal Dashboards
+ ## A Quick Idea Regarding Personal Dashboards

  I've found, when it comes to building a main personal web dashboard, that none of the options did everything I wanted it to.
 So, I started nesting dashboards together.